Aurelianis/PRPScript/README.md

 1) A basic understanding of Windows and PowerShell.
 You need to know how to find items, extract files and know how to open and run a PowerShell script.
 2) A basic understanding of xEdit.
 I go into a lot of detail in the instructions so pretty much anyone should be able to follow along but it does help to have at least used xEdit a few times.
+3) Hard drive space.
+Precombine meshes can take up a lot of space and it takes even more when generating them.
-3) Patience.
+4) Patience.
 It can take hours to get the patch ready, and hours to regenerate the previsibines depending on how many cells the mod touches.
 For example, my PRP patch for Beantown Interiors took over an hour to prep and another 3 hours to regenerte previsibines.

 ## Before you begin: